rogelioprieto/linux-tips/list_all_usernames.md

 This will show the columns:
     -username

-    -Password encrypted (A ‘x‘ in this field denotes the password is encrypted and saved in the /etc/shadow file..
+    -Password encrypted (A ‘x‘ in this field denotes the password is encrypted and saved in the /etc/shadow file.

     -UID

     -GID

     -GECOS (Full name user)

     -User home directory

     -Shell (by default ```/bin/bash```)